Doist/todoist-quickadd/README.md

 Add the powerful Todoist Quick Add anywhere on the web.
 The experience is simple, beautiful, and fast.

-The Todoist Quick Add also supports all of the powerful features, such as natrual language parsing.
+The Todoist Quick Add also supports all of the powerful features, such as natural language parsing.

 ## Installation